U.S. Foreclosure Activity Sees a Monthly Increase in July 2024

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and flooding from May 6-9, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Lee Falls Fire on August 8, 2024.
 The following counties have been approved for assistance:

 Public Assistance: